-If you are considering surrendering kittens or a mother with kittens less than 8 weeks of age, please read the information below before bringing them to Animal Humane Society.
+If you're considering surrendering kittens or a mother with kittens less than 8 weeks of age, please read the information below before bringing them to Animal Humane Society.

-One of the challenges we face with the high volume of kitten surrenders is kittens not old enough to adopt.
-Kittens less than 8 weeks typically are too young or do not weigh enough to have spay/neuter surgery and move to the adoption center.
-Because of this, they have to go to foster care for a week or two.
-Volunteer foster homes are in short supply during “kitten season” and the time in foster puts these animals in our care for a longer time.
-Finding volunteer foster care for moms with kittens is even more challenging.
+The kittens surrendered to AHS are often too young for adoption.
+Kittens less than 8 weeks old typically do not weigh enough to have spay/neuter surgery (a requirement before they become available for adoption).
+Because of this, they have to go to a volunteer foster home for a week or two.
+Foster homes are in short supply during the summer and fall, and time animals spend in foster care puts more demand on our resources.
+Additionally, finding volunteer foster care for moms with kittens is more challenging.

-The sad reality is we have more kittens coming into our shelters then we have resources to care for all of them.
-When foster homes aren’t available and kittens stay in the shelter, we become over crowded.
-Over crowding leads to more stress and more disease for what were once healthy young kittens.
+We have more kittens coming into our shelters than we have resources to care for them.
+When foster homes aren’t available and kittens stay in our shelters, we become over crowded — which leads to more stress and more disease.
 Illness and lack of space lead to difficult decisions about which kittens can be saved.

-*Medical Note: Animal Humane Society veterinarians and staff cannot legally treat or recommend treatment on animals that are owned and have not been surrendered to our organization.
-If you are having a medical problem with kittens, please contact your veterinarian immediately.
-If you are unable to provide treatment, you may surrender the kittens to AHS at any time.
+*Medical note: Animal Humane Society veterinarians and staff cannot legally treat or recommend treatment on animals that are owned and have not been surrendered to our organization.
+If you're having a medical problem with kittens, please contact your veterinarian immediately.
+If you're unable to provide treatment, you may surrender the kittens to AHS at any time.
 Please understand we have limited resources and cannot guarantee treatment or adoption for any animal surrendered to us.
 In addition, please note that once surrendered, normal surrender policies apply.